rockstor/rockstor-doc/contribute.rst

 <https://github.com>`_ is our
 primary framework for all collaboration including issue tracking, design, and development.
-Before you make any contribution subject to copyright, we ask you to fillout an online Contributor License Agreement(CLA).
+Before you make any contribution subject to copyright, we ask you to fill out an `online Contributor License Agreement(CLA) <http://rockstor.com/cla.html>`_.
 We tried to keep the agreement as simple as possible.
-Please click `here <http://rockstor.com/cla.html>`_ to submit the form.

-We use the wonderful tool `Git <http://git-scm.com/>`_ for source code management and `Github <https://github.com/organizations/rockstor>`_ for issue tracking, hosting and collaboration in general.
+We use the wonderful tool `Git <http://git-scm.com/>`_ for source code management and `Rockstor on Github <https://github.com/rockstor>`_ for issue tracking, hosting and collaboration in general.
 You can use the "git" command line tool on Linux or alternatively use `Eclipse <http://www.eclipse.org/>`_ with `Egit <http://wiki.eclipse.org/EGit/User_Guide>`_ plugin.
 The development